Lesterpig/mopidy-party/README.rst

 v1.0.0 (2020-01-03)
 ----------------------------------------
-- Port to python3 and Mopidy 3 compatibility
+- Port to python3 and Mopidy 3 (by girst)

 v0.3.1 (2018-10-17)
 ----------------------------------------